camp185/adif-to-csv/README.md

   A CSV file will be created titled: ADIF_to_CSV_YYYY_MM_DD.csv File is saved in the same folder/location as adif.py and will automatically open the csv file when you close/end application.

   Run times are dependent on details of your log.
 LoTW log (24 fields) with 500 contacts, a 2-3 seconds.
 QRZ log (50 fields) with 500 contacts, 15 seconds.
+QRZ log with 4,500+ QSO's nearly 10 minutes.

   Troubleshooting: I recently rand this on my own QRZ log that has 4,500+ QSO.
 Error.
 I then just converted the file to ANSI, problem fixed.
 Notepad++ can easily do this for you.